-What are then the Roulette odds of lucky (or unlucky) streaks when using even money bets?
+What are the Roulette odds of lucky (or unlucky) streaks when using even money bets?
 The approach is the same, given that you know the basic probability per round.
-So for a two-round streak when betting on red, you are asking what the probability is that the ball falls on red in the first round and in the second round too:
+So, for a two-round streak when betting on red, you are asking what the probability is that the ball falls on red in the first round and in the second round, too:

 18/37 (red on 1st round)∙(and) 18/37 (red on 2nd round)=324/1406≈23.04%

-Will the chances change if you are switching from betting on red to betting on black for the second round?
+Will the chances change if you switch from betting on red to betting on black for the second round?

 Your answer should be no. The two rounds are independent, and the reds have the same odds of hitting as the black spots.
-Thus, you can switch from one to the other, or even switch to another even money bet type.
+Thus, you can switch from one to the other or even switch to another, even a money bet type.

 Roulette odds of 5 Reds in a Row

 The calculation process you have seen for a single-spot bet.
-So, we want to know the odds for a 1st round win and a 2nd round win and so on up to the 5th, all using an even money bet, like one placed on reds.
+So, we want to know the odds for a 1st round win, a 2nd round win and so on, up to the 5th, all using an even money bet, like one placed on Reds.